-After advancement to candidacy, a student's last major goal is to complete their Ph.D. thesis.
+After Advancement to Candidacy, a student's last major goal is to complete their Ph.D. thesis.
 While this is the focus, the student still has other obligations.
 In particular, all students are required to enroll and participate in CHEM 600 every semester they are a student.
 Failure to successfully complete the requirements of CHEM 600 (a grade of B- or lower) can lead to probation and/or expulsion from the program.
 Additionally, the student must make adequate research progress every semester as defined by their grade in CHEM 800.
 Any grade of B- or below in CHEM 800 results in a student being put on probation.
 Two semesters of bad performance in CHEM 600 or CHEM 800 typically result in a student being removed from the Ph.D. program.

 The amount of time necessary for this and the actual composition of the thesis vary greatly with four to six years being typical.
 During this time a student typically publishes multiple peer-reviewed papers, which are critical milestones used to judge progress toward a Ph.D.
-Although your Ph.D. advisor usually has the best view of what qualifies as a sufficient body of work in your field when you are ready to defend your Ph.D., the Ph.D. degree is conferred by the department and university.
+Although the student's Ph.D. advisor usually has the best view of what qualifies as a sufficient body of work in the student's field when the student are ready to defend the student's Ph.D., the Ph.D. degree is conferred by the department and university.

-The quality of your work must be of sufficient quality to pass the scrutiny of a thesis committee that (minimally) includes 3 faculty members:
+The quality of the student's work must be of sufficient quality to pass the scrutiny of a Thesis Committee that (minimally) includes 3 faculty members:

-- 1. Your Ph.D. advisor - 2.
-Two members of your Qualifying Exam Committee - 3.
-One faculty member whose primary appointment is in a department outside of Chemistry (If one of the members of your QE Committee is outside the Chemistry Department they will qualify as an outside committee member) - 4.
+- 1. The student's Ph.D. advisor - 2.
+Two members of the student's Qualifying Exam Committee - 3.
+One faculty member whose primary appointment is in a department outside of Chemistry (If one of the members of the student's QE Committee is outside the Chemistry Department they will qualify as an outside committee member) - 4.
 Optional The student and Ph.D. advisor may also include additional faculty as they wish to more thoroughly evaluate the work.